 The principal services we offer free of charge to all county residents include:

-* * Basic Literacy – helping adults acquire or improve their reading and writing and math skills through one-on-one tutoring and through our Dictionary Project which allows adults to earn their own copy of the best available basic dictionary after acquiring the skills to use it well and often.
+* * Basic Literacy – helping adults acquire or improve their reading and writing and math skills through one-on-one tutoring and small group classes.
+Our learners are often looking to pass their GED or enter post-secondary education.

 * * English Language Learning – helping adults learn conversational English through one-on-one tutoring and through weekly small-group English conversation sessions and special content area workshops, e.g. citizenship & naturalization.